karbon14/crowdsale-contracts/README.md

 ## Details about Crowdsale of Karbon14

-The contract of the Crowdasle of Karbon14 extends of RefundableCrowdsale and MintedCrowdsale
+The contract of the Crowdasle of Karbon14 extends of RefundableCrowdsale and MintedCrowdsale.

 - **MintedCrowdsale:** The Crowdsale mints tokens when a purchase is made.

 - **RefundableCrowdsale:** Offers to refund users if a minimum goal is not reached.
 If the goal is not reached, the users can claimRefund() to get their Ether back.
-RefundableCrowdsale brings another function like as TimedCrowdsale and CappedCrowdsale
+RefundableCrowdsale brings another function like as TimedCrowdsale and CappedCrowdsale.

-- **TimedCrowdsale:** Adds an openingTime and closingTime to your crowdsale
+- **TimedCrowdsale:** Adds an openingTime and closingTime to your crowdsale.

-- **CappedCrowdsale:** Adds a cap to your crowdsale, invalidating any purchases that would exceed that cap
+- **CappedCrowdsale:** Adds a cap to your crowdsale, invalidating any purchases that would exceed that cap.

 ## Generating the final tokens when finalizing the crowsale